English Literature BA

 Assessment

-In addition to writing essays and more traditional exams, our modules use a range of innovative assessments that can include designing websites, writing blog posts, delivering presentations and working with publishing software.
+Alongside writing essays, we also use a wide range of innovative assessments that are designed to help you build a well-rounded skill set, including designing websites, writing blog posts, delivering presentations and working with publishing software.

 Programme specification